oddbit-project/pokie/docs/tutorial/tutorial.md

 (a *ShallowContainer* instance), the module list to be instantiated, and the factory list to be initialized.

 The typical sequence of operations (both explicit and implicit) of a Pokie application is:

-1. load configuration;
+* load configuration;
-2. build base Flask app;
+* build base Flask app;
-3. load configured modules (instantiate Module objects only);
+* load configured modules (instantiate Module objects only);
-4. build a service map and initialize the Service Manager;
+* build a service map and initialize the Service Manager;
-5. run factories defined in the factory list;
+* run factories defined in the factory list;
-6. parse event definitions from modules and build the Event Manager;
+* parse event definitions from modules and build the Event Manager;
-7. initialize modules (by calling *build()* on each Module object);
+* initialize modules (by calling *build()* on each Module object);
+* run appropriate CLI wrapper, or pass app variable to a WSGI server;

 ### Configuration